Vitruves/HDF/README.md

 1.  **Clone the repository (if applicable):**
     ```bash
     # git clone <your-repo-url>
-    # cd hdf_plus
+    # cd hdf
     ```

 2.  **Compile the project using the Makefile:**
     ```bash
     make
     ```
-    This will create an executable named `hdf_plus` in the project's root directory.
+    This will create an executable named `hdf` in the project's root directory.

 3.  **Clean build files:**
     ```bash